ZoneOut12/verified-c2rust/README.md

 - `transpiled_rust`: contains the transpiled Rust code.
 - `RQ1_result`, `RQ3_result`: contains main experimental results of our research questions.

+As RQ2 primarily involves manual analysis of the benchmarks and their migration outcomes produced by our framework, it does not have a dedicated directory.

 ## Pre-requisites
 **Set up the Python environment:**
 1. Install `conda`: